Skip to main content

 🤖 GitHub Copilot (VS Code)

 GitHub Copilot supports MCP servers as of VS Code 1.102+.
-This enables all Figma Console MCP tools directly in Copilot Chat.

 Prerequisites